Jan Udo Holey: Reception and evaluation of publications

 Tobias Jaecker also categorizes Holey within the esoteric spectrum, in which the belief in world conspiracy occupies a central position.
 Armin Pfahl-Traughber sees in Holey's works the connection of esoteric with right-wing extremist ideological pieces.
-Wolfgang Wippermann regards Holey's claims as exemplary of esoteric conspiracy ideologies, which, as can be seen from his writings, closely resemble national socialist ideology “down to the last detail.”
+Wolfgang Wippermann regards Holey's claims as exemplary of esoteric conspiracy ideologies, which, as can be seen from his writings, closely resemble national socialist ideology "down to the last detail."
 According to Ursula Caberta, he is the most well-known German conspiracy theorist.
 With his bestsellers, esotericism has become the most important gateway for right-wing extremist ideologies in the German-speaking world.

-The trend of the esoteric scene towards right-wing extremist positions became apparent shortly after Holeys books were released, with the appearance of fifty to sixty esoteric right-wing extremist conspiracy books.
+The trend of the esoteric scene towards right-wing extremist positions became apparent shortly after Holey's books were released, with the appearance of fifty to sixty esoteric right-wing extremist conspiracy books.
 The leader of the self-proclaimed "Aryan elite" Armanen Order, Adolf Schleipfer, promotes and recommends Holey's first volume of "Secret Societies" as a fundamental work on the topic of lodge entanglements that could replace entire libraries.
 Der Spiegel wrote in its edition 51/1996 about the "Secret Societies" Volume 1 and 2: "Holey's conspiracy theories read like a mixture of Mein Kampf, wild science fiction, and black magic."
 In May 1996, the news magazine Focus reported on the ban of his books in Switzerland.